CALL FOR PROPOSALS

 The NISTS annual conference is only as good as its content, so we’re relying on you to propose sessions that address a variety of pressing issues and obstacles related to the transfer student experience.
 There are numerous topic options that span the full transfer student lifecycle, and we’re eager to see your creative approach to ensuring that your transfer students have an equitable and holistic transfer experience.

-Whether you focus on research, theory, or a specific policy, process, or program, please be sure your proposal is tailored to meet the goals and expectations of this conference.
-We cannot accept sessions that do not directly address transfer students or the professionals who support them on their journey.
+Whether you focus on research, theory, or a specific policy, practice, or program, your proposal should be tailored to meet the goals and expectations of this conference.
+We cannot accept sessions that do not clearly center transfer student needs and identities or the professionals who support them on their journey.

-In addition, please keep in mind that conference attendees are interested in practical information, specifically how they might utilize your insights within their particular context.
+In addition, please keep in mind that conference attendees are interested in practical information, specifically how they might utilize your insights within their particular contexts and funding models.
 The strongest sessions are informative and interactive and also address how the material is relevant to institutions/systems of various size, scope, and sector.

-Proposals are due by 11:59 pm PST on Tuesday, August 31st.
+Proposals are due by 11:59 pm PST on Wednesday, August 31st.
 Final decisions will be announced in mid-late October.
-Proposals will be evaluated in a blind review process using the NISTS 2022 Proposal Evaluation Rubric, which includes the following broad categories: